BenBenyamin/ArcadeRobot/report/report-final.md

 - Finally, I switched to training with only a 5-frame delay.
 Results were noticeably better.
 Initially, there was little improvement, but eventually performance improved significantly.
 This was using vanilla PPO without frame stacking.

 <img width="991" height="478" alt="Image" src="https://github.com/user-attachments/assets/f9b1a335-0da8-4616-84e7-70493d593637" />

+### Meeting 10/3

+- Play Pong in an emulator to see if it behaves as expected.
+- Train the agent for a long time.
+- If SB3 does not work, look into implementing Sinong's code into the pipeline.